gordonthree/ASL3-smart-announce/README.md

 ## Features

-- Plays announcements once per hour (configurable).
+- Plays announcement once per hour (configurable).
 - Detects if the ASL3 node is currently busy before playing.
-- Rotates through multiple WAV files randomly.
 - Ability to set a specific time period to play announcements (i.e. turns off at night, doesn't play during a net, etc.)
 - Logs activity to a configurable log file.